-- Tarragon Shallot Tartar Sauce MAGIC ELIXIR™ (recipe below)
+- Tarragon Shallot Tartar Sauce MAGIC ELIXIRS™ (recipe below)

 Place almond meal in a food processor and re-process for a couple minutes until super fine.
 Remove and place on either a plate with a lip or a rectangular container and set aside.
 In a separate plate with a lip (or a rectangular container), make your egg wash by beating the eggs with a fork.
 Set aside.

 Thoroughly salt and pepper each piece of halibut.
 This next part is a little tricky, so take your time to avoid making the mixture gloopy.
 My system is to make sure not to mix any of the egg mixture in the first pan with the almond meal in the second pan (I use my right hand for the egg and my left for the almond meal).
 With my right hand I dip the fish in the egg wash pan on the right, then remove and drop into the almond meal in the pan on the left.
 Then, using my left hand, I gently coat the halibut in the almond meal.
 Handling each piece as minimally as possible in order to keep almond meal intact, place on a board.
 Note: if the almond meal gets clumpy, throw it out and start with a fresh mixture.

 In a sauté pan, heat oil until it’s hot but not smoking.
 Gently place each piece of halibut in the oil and sauté for about 8 minutes, flipping to brown each side.
 Remove, and serve with Tarragon Shallot Tartar Sauce.